-

 Spring Season (March – May)

 The luxury Everest View Trek is very popular during spring.
 The weather is relatively stable, with mild temperatures and clear skies, making this a great time for trekking at higher elevations.
-The trails are adorned with flowering rhododendrons, and the clear skies offer a good view of the Himalayan peaks.
+Flowering rhododendrons adorn the trails, and the clear skies provide a good view of the Himalayan peaks.
 This season is also favorable for luxury trekking, as the weather is good and teahouses are fully open with great service.

 Autumn Season (September – November)